MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 - manual gradient computation with clipping
 - a custom Q-learning loss

-Doing it by hand rather than calling a library was the point of the exercise: every part of the loop that a toolbox hides — how the target network drifts, what clipping actually does to the update — had to be written and debugged explicitly.

 ## Layout

 Everything lives under `WiLabV2Xsim-main_custom/`, which is the upstream simulator with my changes applied.